 10 lb at 225°F – Medium-rare: approximately 5 hours

 How to Season a Standing Rib Roast or Prime Rib Roast

-I’m a classic flavored prime rib kind of girl.
-I don’t like some crazy multi-flavor profile rub on my standing rib roast.
+I don’t personally enjoy multi-flavored rubs with 10 different ingredients on my standing rib roast.
 Save that for another day and another cut of meat.
 The single most important thing you put on a rib roast is salt.
 Specifically, kosher salt and the sooner the better.